Top Tips for Home Learning

 So remember – you aren’t doing this through choice, you are not expected to be perfect at it, and your child will not be left behind.
 With all of that in mind, my core message is: go easy on yourself.
 Whilst the golden rule is to prioritise your own mental health (remember – you can’t pour from an empty cup!) and that of your family, here are some tips to help you on your journey.

 Balancing Working from Home:

 Statistics from a recent study conducted by Osmo show that 1 in 3 British parents are juggling a balance of working, with home schooling their children, perhaps for the first time.
-But even for us seasoned working-from-homers, it’s a challenge – for the majority (42%), parents are only able to dedicate 2-3 hours to their child’s learning per day, but that’s ok.
+But even for us seasoned working-from-homers, it’s a challenge – for the majority (42%), parents are only able to dedicate 2-3 hours to their kid’s learning per day, but that’s ok.
 It’s hard to be productive when you’re anxious, or distracted by partners and children who wouldn’t normally be around.
 So it’s important to be realistic about the work you can get done around everything else.

 Sharing childcare with your partner can help, so you might consider taking turns to work or look after the children.
 Discussing your fixed work schedule, such as times when you have conference calls, can help you make a plan that suits you both.
 If you’re a single parent, you could consider video calling the friends and family who would usually help with childcare, so they can lead a ‘virtual’ lesson or just keep your child entertained with a story or fun activity for a while.

 You may also need to be flexible with your working hours, in order to fit around childcare.
 Nap times (if you have younger children) and bedtimes can be useful opportunities to get some work done.

 A routine is a helpful way to make sure you are getting a good balance between work and play, and almost half (49%) of parents admit to having implemented a new version during lockdown.
 It also provides a sense of familiarity and comfort, which I think we all need right now.